-The Healthy Living Program (HLP) strives to make the "healthy choice, the easy choice for students."
-While participating in the HLP events and services, FIU students learn new ways to eat healthier, manage their stress, manage their sexual health and make healthier lifestyle choices.
+The Healthy Living Program (HLP) offers a holistic and preventative approach to health by encouraging FIU students to engage in everyday healthy lifestyle practices!
+Our on-campus services and online education promote the 7 Dimensions of Wellness: physical, intellectual, occupational, emotional, social, spiritual, and environmental.
 Services and workshops are offered on a variety of topics such as: stress management, nutrition coaching, sleep hygiene, sexual health, aromatherapy, massage therapy, and acupuncture.